marcokumu/A-BEGINNER-S-TRIBUTE-PAGE/README.md

 # A-BEGINNER-S-TRIBUTE-PAGE
-I've just finished HTML and CSS courses with FreeCodeCamp; and this is my first project.
+I've just finished HTML and CSS; and this is my first project.